nachazo/scryfalldler/README.md

 Return to: [Usage](#usage)

 **This section further explains the keywords of the argument `-size [sizeKeyword]`**

 Each keyword will download cards at a particular size and resolution.  <br />
 That size does not match actual card size.
-The image size downloaded is typically the size of a whole 8.5 by 11 sheet of paper, or larger.  <br />
-So next to the image size information is the `pixels/inch if edited to real card size` column which shows the resolution of the card image if image editing software is used to adjust the resolution so the card image is the size of an actual card.
-For example, with Paint.Net, if you open the card with Paint.Net and then go to `Image->Canvas Size` and change the `Resolution` to the appropriate `pixels/inch if edited to real card size` value, it will be the size of an actual magic card.
+The image size downloaded is typically the size of a whole 8.5 by 11 sheet of paper, or larger.  <br /> So next to the image size information is the `pixels/inch if edited to real card size` column which shows the resolution of the card image if image editing software is used to adjust the resolution so the card image is the size of an actual card.
+For example, with Paint.Net, if you open the card with Paint.Net and then go to `Image->Canvas Size` and change the `Resolution` to the appropriate `pixels/inch if edited to real card size` value, it will be close to the size of an actual magic card.

 <table>
     <tr>
         <th>Image Size</th>
         <th>Size in Inches</th>
         <th>Pixels/Inch</th>
-        <th>Pixels/Inch if edited to real card size</th>
+        <th>Pixels/Inch to be Real Card Size</th>
     </tr>
     <tr>
         <td>Real Magic Card</td>